 The Alabama City/County Management Association (ACCMA with support from the Government and Economic Development Institute at Auburn University provides a certificate program to increase the specialized knowledge and skills of those in local government to master the complexities of the political, social, and economic environment of public administration.
 Components of this program will include leadership, financial management, ethics, communication, personnel management, public service, community development, public policy, strategic planning, and relations with local elected officials.

-The program is composed of five courses and continuing education.
-Cost for each class is $195
+The program is composed of five courses and continuing education, which is available for participants in a hybrid, classroom/online, format.
+Cost for each class is $350

 The registration for these classes is separate from ACCMA membership and conferences.
 All checks need to be made payable to Auburn University.

 If classes are held in the classroom, these classes are being held at the CASIC Building in Auburn.
 These classes are being held in a Hybrid Format.
 If you prefer attending the class through an online platform, please notify GEDI.

 - Leadership and Effective Public Management - November 9-10, 2022 - organizational failures and successes are a function of positive managerial climates which nurture strong leaders and facilitate learning, adaption, and high performance.
 Therefore, it is important for everyone to understand and to reflect upon the topics of management and leadership, from the executive director to the frontline staff.
 To do so, this course provides participants with an overview of supervisory, managerial, and leadership principles in public organizations.

 - Laws and Ethics for Public Management - December 15-16, 2022 - this course explores the ethical and legal responsibilities associated with managing in the public sector and within the State of Alabama.
 Participants will be introduced to core state ethics laws and rules, identify, and utilize key tools and practices to build and maintain high-performing ethical organizations.
 Class time will also be spent identifying ethical tensions from the field with opportunities to engage in problem solving.